by Sel Unite, MD, Pediatrician at Treehouse Pediatrics

 - Build a Protective Cocoon.
 If possible, for all our little ones who fall into the risk factors above, limit exposure to child care centers.

 - Quit Smoking, Avoid exposure to second hand smoke.

 - Find Out about Synagis® and How It Works.
 There is a type of injection that is given monthly for the prevention of RSV in infants who qualify.
 If your infant was born prematurely or has chronic lung disease (BPD) or congenital heart disease, talk with your doctor to see if this medicine is right for you.

 - Did I mention hand washing?
 Here, I mean to sound like a broken record.

-Soon enough, these frosty days will give way to warmer ones.
-I believe the groundhogs came out and predicted that will be sooner rather than later!
-So hang in there a little longer and if there is only one thing to remember from all of this—Wash Your Hands!
+Soon enough, the frosty days will give way to warmer ones.
+So hang in there a little longer, and if there is only one thing to remember from all of this—Wash Your Hands!